1kastner/conflowgen/docs/demo.rst

 =================

 After we have set some exemplary schedules, we can now come to the actual generation.
-The :meth:`ContainerFlowGenerationManager.generate` method starts the generation process of the synthetic container flow data, based on the information you set earlier.
+The :meth:`.ContainerFlowGenerationManager.generate` method starts the generation process of the synthetic container flow data, based on the information you set earlier.

 .. code-block:: python